mahmoud/sedimental/entries/simple_statistics_for_systems.md

 **Non-parametric statistics** gave us quantiles, but offers so much more.
 Generally, *non-parametric* describes any statistical construct that does not make assumptions about probability distribution, e.g. normal or binomial.
-This means it offers the most broadly-applicable tools in the descriptive toolbox.
-This includes everything from the familiar histogram to the sleeker kernel density estimation.
+This means it has the most broadly-applicable tools in the descriptive statistics toolbox.
+This includes everything from the familiar histogram to the sleeker kernel density estimation (KDE).
 There's also a wide variety of nonparametric tests aimed at quantitatively discovering your data's distribution and expanding into the wide world of parametric methods.

 **Parametric statistics** contrast with non-parametric statistics in that the data is presumed to follow a given probability